SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 model two (and/or model three etc), doing so will overwrite the table of outputs from the previous batch fit(s).
-This may not be desirable if one is interested in comparing the parameters: for example the sphere radius of set one and the cylinder radius of set 2.
+This may not be desirable if one is interested in comparing the parameters: for example the sphere radius of set one and the cylinder radius of set two.

 Method
 ^^^^^^